ferhatyaman/ferhatyaman.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>This is Ferhat.
-I am 23 years old, from Istanbul, Turkey.
-I am studying Computer Science and Electronics Engineering at Sabanci University.
+I am 25 years old, from Raleigh, North Carolina.
+I am doing Ph.D. on Computer Engineering at North Carolina State University.
 It can seem that I am much like a tech guy, actually not at all.
 Yeah, those new technology and researches make me excited and I want to be part of it.
 On the other hand, meeting with new people and listening to their stories and cultures are also pleasant to me.</p>

 <p>I always try to combine my desires and dreams with my job.
 Because of that purpose, I was traveling around the world when I did an exchange semester in Hong Kong, an internship in Boston and another internship in Croatia.
 Lastly, I have been in Singapore for almost 3 months to research deep learning protocols on encrypted data.
 I have accumulated some stories and experience from my travels, internships, and studies.
 I will be posting those in here.</p>